jeffcarp/talks/talk-notes.md

 - I'll stop for questions at the end
 - Also feel free to ask during

+### Who you are

+- You have a basic understanding of JavaScript and front-end development
+- The objective of this talk is to give you a brief overview of AngularJS and the tools to learn more.

-## Who am I
+### Who I am

 - Jeff Carpenter
 - Work at Bloodhound, make a sales lead collecting app/dashboard
 - Have been using Angular for about a year
 - Comments, feedback, want to hack on something: @jcarp on Twitter or hi@jeff.is
 - Improvements, fixes: https://github.com/jeffcarp/angularjs-talk

-## Who are you

-- You have a basic understanding of JavaScript and front-end development
-- The objective of this talk is to give you a brief overview of AngularJS and the tools to learn more.

 ### Style